Damalas: Revival of the Principality (1453–1455)

+In correspondence preserved from 1454 and 1455, the Neapolitan chancery formally addressed him as "Prince Centurione III" (Centurioni Assani Zacharie et Achaie principi) and his wife as "Princess," while declaring Alfonso's readiness to "defend [his] state" (ad tutandum statum vestrum)—a phrase indicating that the restored principality was viewed as a functioning political entity.
+The revived state further established itself through diplomatic channels mediated by John's brother-in-law Leonardo III Tocco, Despot of Epirus, confirmed by royal letters dated as late as April 1455.
 The confirmation of his princely title by Naples was a gesture of great significance since the Kingdom of Naples had been the feudal overlord of the Principality of Achaea since 1267, by the Treaty of Viterbo between Charles I of Anjou and William II of Villehardouin until the acquisition of the principality by his father in 1404.

-After his escape, John gained the support of many Latins, Greeks and Albanians and besieged Thomas inside the city of Patras.
+John gained the support of many Latins, Greeks and Albanians and besieged Thomas inside the city of Patras.
 His campaign was initially successful, until Turkish troops came to the aid of Thomas by his request as an Ottoman vassal.
-John was then defeated by the Ottomans under Turahan Bey, after a rule of roughly one and a half years.
+John was then defeated by the Ottomans under Turahan Bey, after a rule of roughly two years.

+Exile

 John escaped capture with his son and found refuge with the Venetians in Methoni, where he remained for a few years.
 In 1456, he retired under King Alfonso of Naples.
 In 1457, the Venetian Republic, recognising his high political value as titular Prince of Morea, also granted him an annuity, on the condition John would continue to reside in Modon or wherever else he could be most useful to the designs of Venice.

 In 1459, he lost this Venetian annuity when he relocated to their enemy and his ancestral home of Genoa.
 There, the Doge wrote him a letter of recommendation to Pope Pius II for support.
 There he received his acknowledgement as the Prince of Achaea in exile by the Republic, where he endowed a precious reliquary of his family, the so-called Zaccaria Cross that is said to contain pieces of the True Cross belonging to St John the Evangelist.
 This reliquary remains in the treasury of Metropolitan Cathedral of Saint Lawrence to this day, and is considered one of Genoa's most important relics.

 On 21 April 1461 the pope received an additional letter from the Duke of Milan, Francesco I Sforza, who also recommended that John should receive support,“considering the great disturbances and adversities which he had suffered from both the Turks and from the Greeks.”

 In September 1461, John moved to Rome where he was welcomed to the papal court of Pope Paul II, who granted him a monthly pension of twenty florins as Prince of Achaea until his death in 1469.